dsrock000/syslib2024/week12_omeka.md

 - Change ownership to www-data for Omeka directory `sudo chown -R www-data:www-data /var/www/html/omeka/files`

 - Visit http://34.125.169.53/omeka/ and complete setup of Omeka

+### Reflections

+- I haven't used Omeka before.
+I can see how it will work well in a library setting.

+- I see all the lessons coming together.
+Surely there is a way to import the data of the books from previous assignments, but so far it alludes me.